 How many college applications do you plan to submit?
 Six applications once seemed like a lot.
 Eight applications was ambitious.
 But a New York Times article indicated that high school seniors regularly apply to as many as 20 colleges, with some students applying to as many as 30.
-And with most colleges application fees around $40+, that means that seniors today are making a pricey investment before they ever set foot on campus—in part out of anxiety of being accepted and in part because they aren’t certain where they will want to attend.
-For students looking for a Christian college or university, perhaps we can make that process a bit less intimidating (and expensive).
+And with most colleges application fees costing $40 or more, seniors today are making a pricey investment before they ever set foot on campus—equally in part because of anxiety of being accepted and because they aren’t certain where they want to attend.
+For students looking for a Christian college or university, here are some ways you can make that process a bit less intimidating (and expensive).

 Christian values vs. college stereotypes

-Evaluating your top colleges is like balancing a scale.
+Evaluating your top colleges is like weighing things on a scale.
 The aim is for the pros on one side to significantly outweigh the cons on the other.
-For Christian students, some of the most significant pros or cons are related to the spiritual characteristics of the school being considered.
-Contrast that with what pop culture considers top college attributes.
-From Animal House to Greek, the big and small screens depict parties and pledging as rights of passage.
+For Christian students, some of the most significant pros and cons are related to the spiritual characteristics of the schools being considered.
+Contrast that with what pop culture considers top college attributes—from the film Animal House to the show Greek, the big and small screens depict parties and pledging as rights of passage.
 Experimental excesses and risky initiations are presented as essential pieces of the American college experience.

 Party atmospheres also contribute to deterioration of academic performance.
 Nearly 25% of all college students report academic consequences of drinking, including missing class, falling behind, doing poorly on exams or papers, and receiving lower grades overall.
 Heavy party atmospheres can be closely linked to societal pressures to engage in other risky behavior as well.
-On the other end of the spectrum, college review website Niche allows students to rank the “tamest party schools” by state, including the likes of Biola University (California), Oral Roberts University (Oklahoma), Southeastern University (Florida), and Southwestern Assemblies of God University (Texas).
-Many of these “tame” schools actually embrace the label (like SAGU, which produced T-shirts emphasizing the honor!).
+On the other end of the spectrum, college review website Niche allows students to rank the “tamest party schools” by state, including the likes of Biola University in California, Oral Roberts University in Oklahoma, Southeastern University in Florida, and Southwestern Assemblies of God University in Texas.
+Many of these “tame” schools actually embrace the label (like SAGU, which produced T-shirts emphasizing the honor).

-Most Christian schools have diversified their program offerings to match the interests of rising students, including the fields of applied arts and sciences, mathematics, engineering, and medicine.
+Most Christian colleges have diversified their program offerings to match the interests of rising students, including the fields of applied arts and sciences, mathematics, engineering, and medicine.
 Christian schools also offer diverse opportunities to study abroad.
-In some instances, Christian schools place a larger emphasis on global exposure than their secular counterparts.
+In some instances, they place a larger emphasis on global exposure than their secular counterparts.
 At the end of the day, Christian colleges are a popular choice because they offer the same benefits of their non-Christian counterparts—with environmental characteristics that can’t be rivaled.

 Finding the right college fit for you